-Geoenvironmental Studies, B.S.
+Geoenvironmental Science, B.S.

-Based in the Geography geoenvironmental studies major at Shippensburg University is a truly interdisciplinary and multidisciplinary science that prepares students for career opportunities in both natural and social science arenas.
+Based in the Geography geoenvironmental science major at Shippensburg University is a truly interdisciplinary and multidisciplinary science that prepares students for career opportunities in both natural and social science arenas.
 Students in this program develop a wide array of skills and take courses that set them apart from other programs in the region and in Pennsylvania’s State System of Higher Education.
 Whether students go on to advanced degrees or enter the work force immediately after graduation, they have the hard skills that they need to be successful, and the soft skills they need to advance in their careers.
 The required internships and the professional network we maintain is second to none.
 Employers repeatedly seek out students from this program to fill their job openings because they know that students who are success in our program and who take advantage of the full range of opportunities available to them are the kind of employees they want working for them.

 Get more info